Skip to content

 Probabilistic Completeness

-• Failing after 500 iterations doesn't mean no path exists — it may just need more time
+• Not finding a path in 500 iterations does not mean no path exists — it may just need more time

-• If the goal is truly unreachable (completely walled off), RRT will always fail regardless of iterations — probabilistic completeness only applies when a valid path exists
+• If the goal is geometrically sealed off with no gap, RRT will always fail regardless of iterations

-This is different from Dijkstra's or A, which are *deterministically complete** — they always find a path if one exists, and always report failure if one doesn't, in a bounded amount of time.
-RRT trades that hard guarantee for the ability to operate in high-dimensional spaces where those methods can't.
+This differs from A* and Dijkstra, which are deterministically complete — they find a path if one exists and conclusively report failure if not, in bounded time.
+RRT trades that hard guarantee for the ability to work in high-dimensional spaces where grid-based methods can't.

 A robot runs RRT for 500 iterations but no path is found.
 What is the most appropriate next step?